 • Explain and apply the general principles of Modelling and Simulation (M&S) and the main components of M&S systems,

-• Explain the main organisations involved in M&S for Defence,
+• Identify the main organisations involved in M&S for Defence,

-• Explain the importance of M&S in supporting Defence decision-making, training and analysis,
+• Discuss the importance of M&S in supporting Defence decision-making, training and analysis,

-• Explain the technologies of live, constructive and virtual simulation and their Defence applications,
+• Examine the technologies of live, constructive and virtual simulation and their Defence applications,

-• Explain and appreciate the context for the subjects and modules that will be addressed in the remainder of the award, with reference to their significance for application in Defence M&S.
+• Recognise the context for the subjects and modules that will be addressed in the remainder of the award, with reference to their significance for application in Defence M&S.

 Modelling and Simulation Acquisition and Techniques